Plymouth Blitz: April Blitz

-Damages to local structures
+Reconstruction and Remembrance

+Resurgam

 In March 1941, St Andrew's Parish Church was bombed and badly damaged.
-Amidst the smoking ruins a headmistress nailed over the door a wooden sign saying simply Resurgam (Latin for I shall rise again), indicating the wartime spirit, a gesture repeated at other devastated European churches.
-That entrance to St Andrew's is still referred to as the "Resurgam" door and a carved granite plaque is now permanently fixed there.
+A headmistress of a girls' school, Margaret Smith, arranged to have a wooden sign nailed over the door saying simply Resurgam (Latin for I shall rise again), indicating the wartime spirit that would become Plymouth's watchword.
+Today, that entrance to St Andrew's is still referred to as the "Resurgam" door and a carved granite plaque is now permanently fixed there.

+Cityscape

+During the Blitz the two main shopping centres and nearly every civic building within a half-mile radius of the Guildhall were destroyed, along with 26 schools, eight cinemas, and 41 churches.
+In total, 3,754 houses were destroyed, with a further 18,398 seriously damaged.